-The third feared mink killer was food borne botulism.
-It occurred rarely but when it did it was tragedy.
-A ranch could be wiped out over-night.
-Botulinus organisms are widespread in nature and do not cause trouble in the ordinary bacterial way.
+The third feared mink killer was foodborne botulism.
+It occurred rarely but when it did it was a tragedy.
+A ranch could be wiped out overnight.
+Botulinus organisms are widespread and do not cause trouble in the ordinary bacterial way.
 They are harmless in themselves but when they find a proper medium for reproduction, they produce a fantastically poisonous toxin.
 Fortunately for the mink rancher much was known about this organism and toxoids for prevention of the several types had been evolved.
 Type C was found to be the villain and Connaught Laboratories prepared this toxoid for preventative inoculation in two ways.
 Either as straight Type C toxoid or in combination with virus enteritis vaccine so the rancher got protection from both killers with the one dose.

 This completes the story of the various research and veterinary service organizations.
 We can now return to 1937 and examine a rare phenomenon, an experimental farm financed by private funds.

 Leitchcroft Experimental Fur Farm just north of Toronto, near Thornhill came into being in the fall of 1937.
 Pens and buildings were built and silver fox breeding stock was secured from W. H. C. Ruthven of Alliston.
-Bred female mink for April delivery were purchased from J. C. McLeod of Owen Sound.
-On January 1st, 1938 having completed my year at the Ontario Veterinary College, I began my career in private industry which lasted until my retirement, thirty-four years later.
+The bred female mink for April delivery was purchased from J. C. McLeod of Owen Sound.
+On January 1st, 1938, having completed my year at the Ontario Veterinary College, I began my career in private industry which lasted until my retirement, thirty-four years later.

-While the primary purpose of Leitchcroft was to do nutritional research to develop and improve Master Feeds for fur bearers, we were aware of the larger need to establish sound ranch managment practices.
+While the primary purpose of Leitchcroft was to do nutritional research to develop and improve Master Feeds for furbearers, we were aware of the larger need to establish sound ranch management practices.

-Most ranchers sold their mink pelts at the back door to fur buyers at prices below their true market value.
-There was a world class general fur auction in Montreal, but it did a poor job in encouraging ranchers to use it.
+Most ranchers sold their mink pelts at the back door to our buyers at prices below their true market value.
+There was a world-class general fur auction in Montreal, but it did a poor job of encouraging ranchers to use it.
 Their published sales reports gave only the top prices in a few categories.
 The rancher who shipped his mink pelts to the auction got good prices but when the sales report came out, he was confused and suspicious of the difference between his receipts and the published returns.

 Years later, one of these new type mathematicians asked me to vaccinate his ranch against distemper.
-I knew the number of females he had wintered and when I asked the number of kits he said "just multiply the figure by four".
+I knew the number of females he had wintered and when I asked the number of kits he said: "Just multiply the figure by four".
 I did and he agreed that was the number.
-When I vaccinated a week later I realized he must have had a fiendish mortality that week as there were only 60% of the kits left.
-However he didn't seem to have noticed as he paid the bill based on the number of kits he said he had.
+When I vaccinated a week later I realized he must have had fiendish mortality that week as there were only 60% of the kits left.
+However, he didn't seem to have noticed as he paid the bill based on the number of kits he said he had.

 On Leitchcroft Experimental Fur Farm, we looked into every facet of mink ranch procedure from pins to pens.
 In the process, we invented a few things but mostly our work was to collect the ideas and inventions of others that I saw in my travels.
 Stan Clarkson, who was ranch manager for fifteen years, was one of those geniuses who could invent what he needed and could usually improve the other fellow's inventions.
 All he required was a photograph or a good verbal description and he would build the item better than the one you saw.
 As many ranchers visited us during these years, looking for ways for improvement, Stan's ideas in equipment design spread across the country.